 As I find myself typing quite often, my situation isn’t always the situation that a lot of people find themselves in.
 My schedule usually allows me to be extremely flexible when I’m choosing when fly – I’m at the mercy of the pandemic right now but I’m rarely at the mercy of airline pricing – so I don’t often find myself in a position where I’m forced to purchase fares that cost considerably more than I’m usually comfortable paying.

-A fact of life is that outside of sales and the occasional great deal that we see, premium cabin fares are usually expensive (often very expensive) so, if you have no choice but to fly when fares are not in your favor, miles may help you save a considerable amount of money if awards are available.
+A fact of life is that outside of sales and the occasional amazing deal that we see, premium cabin fares are usually expensive (often very expensive) so, if you have no choice but to fly when fares are not in your favor, miles may help you save a considerable amount of money if awards are available.

-Annoyingly, United no longer publishes award charts and awards are now pricing more dynamically (in line with cash fares) but, on a good day, you may still be able to snag an international roundtrip Business Class saver award for between 120,000 and 130,000 miles.
+Disappointingly, United no longer publishes award charts and awards are now pricing more dynamically (in line with cash fares) but, on a good day, you may still be able to snag an international roundtrip Business Class saver award for between 120,000 and 130,000 miles.

 If you were to purchase miles at the cheapest rate this promotion offers (1.88 cents), that award would cost between $2,256 and $2,444 (taxes should be immaterial).
-That’s not a bad price for a Business Class fare but it’s also not fantastic…especially as awards at that price won’t be easy to find.
-Partner awards cost a little more but, based on my recent experiences with United, they’re also more likely to be available.
+That’s not a bad price for a Business Class fare but it’s also not fantastic, especially as awards at that price won’t be easy to find.
+Partner awards cost a little more but, based on my experiences with United, they’re also more likely to be available.

 In general, you’ll probably get a lot more value out of booking awards for transpacific travel than transatlantic travel with miles purchased in this sale (transpacific Business Class cash fares tend to be considerably higher) but when prices are high, miles from this sale can work well for transatlantic routes too.